 Sadly all Jenkins test runs so far errored out before even starting due to #12259.
 I did build a "pre-2.11" branch that included all 2.11 branches not merged yet, including this one, and I saw no problems while using it (although I was mostly rebooting to test the issue with the "Learn more" button in our notifications).

-#11 Updated by cypherpunks about 2 months ago
+#11 Updated by cypherpunks over 1 year ago

 This bug is still present in Tails 2.11.